 Keep reading to get a breakdown of these two questions, as well as tips for preparing them and examples.
 If you have any questions about the prepared questions, please connect with a coach any time.

-Next, you will be redirected you to a third-party site called Kira Talent, where you’ll do the timed written and video questions.
+Next, you will be redirected you to a third-party site, where you’ll do the timed written and video questions.

-REMEMBER: The Kira Talent Platform is invitation only, online interviewing platform that uses text and video questions.
+REMEMBER: The external video interview platform is invitation only, online interviewing platform that uses text and video questions.
 You will NOT interact with live people.
 Instead, you will get text or video questions and then provide the corresponding answers.